 If you have an automated external defibrillator (AED) nearby, get it.
 Look for green lights or other visual indicators that the AED is emergency-ready.
 Then turn it on and follow the audible and visual prompts.
-The AED should guide you through CPR, pad placement, and defibrillation.
+The AED will guide you through the process of placing the AED pads, administering CPR, and delivering one or more shocks.
 You will only be prompted to press the “Shock” button if the device finds a shockable heart rhythm, so you don’t have to worry about endangering the patient.

 If you don’t have an AED available, you’ll just need to perform CPR on the patient until emergency services arrive.
 If you have basic CPR training, you can alternate between cycles of 30 chest compressions and two rescue breaths.
 If you don’t have experience with rescue breathing, just focus on chest compressions.
 You’ll want to push down firmly on the center of the chest at a rate of 100 to 120 beats per minute (you can follow the beat of Stayin’ Alive).